phlowers/mechaphlowers/docs/user_guide/ug_input.md

     - the line angle (in degrees)
     - the insulator length
 - for each span:
-    - the span length, denoted later as $a$
+    - the span length, denoted later as $a$.

 !!! important